-- Appropriate hazard prevention measures must be taken to prevent risks to people when performing installation, repair, maintenance or cleaning work on the units. - The setup, connection and operation of the units and its components must be undertaken in accordance with the usage and operating conditions stipulated in this manual and comply with all applicable regional regulations. - When setting up the indoor unit, pay attention to the minimum space volume. - Regional regulations and laws as well as the Water Ecology Act (WHG) must be observed. - The electrical power supply should be adapted to the requirements of the units. - Units may only be mounted at the points provided for this purpose at the factory.
+- Appropriate hazard prevention measures must be taken to prevent risks to people when performing installation, repair, maintenance or cleaning work on the units. - The setup, connection and operation of the units and its components must be undertaken in accordance with the usage and operating conditions stipulated in this manual and comply with all applicable regional regulations. - Local regulations and laws such as Water Ecology Act must be observed. - The power supply should be adapted to the requirements of the units. - Units may only be mounted at the points provided for this purpose at the factory.
 The units may only be secured or mounted on stable structures, walls or floors. - Mobile units must be set up securely on suitable surfaces and in an upright position.
-Stationary units must be permanently installed for operation. - The units and components should not be operated in areas where there is an increased risk of damage.
-Observe the minimum clearances. - The units and components must be kept at an adequate distance from flammable, explosive, combustible, abrasive and dirty areas or atmospheres. - Safety devices may not be modified or bypassed.
+Stationary units must be permanently installed for operation. - The units and components should not be operated in areas where there is a heightened risk of damage.
+Observe the minimum clearances. - The units and components must be kept at an adequate distance from flammable, explosive, combustible, abrasive and dirty areas or atmospheres. - Safety devices must not be altered or bypassed.